Bye Bye, Boo

 Luckily we had enough miles to upgrade to a Business class seat.

-Boo needed room to stretch out so he could get his beauty sleep before his big TV debut.
+He needed to get his beauty sleep before his big TV debut.

 Enjoy the clip